 Detractors are your unhappy employees.
 Unlike your promoters, they are more likely to be unsatisfied with you or their role.
 They will not positively promote the business, and may be at risk of spreading negative word of mouth.

 Passives are your neutral employees.
 They may generally be happy enough with their role and you as an employer, but they’re more likely to be receptive to offers from other companies.

 What are the key benefits of using the eNPS?

 It’s easy to use: The eNPS question is easy to distribute, answer, and report on.
 You’re able to get an overview of employee loyalty and engagement at your company quickly.

-You can monitor how your employees feel over time: Because of its simplicity, the eNPS is the perfect metric to measure and compare the employee experience over varying periods of time.
+You can monitor how your employees feel over time: Because of its simplicity, the eNPS is the perfect metric to measure and compare the employee experience and mood over varying periods of time.

 It’s good for benchmarking: The quantitative nature of the eNPS lends itself well to being a benchmark for you to measure your own performance against.